josmar-crwdstffng/angular/aio/content/guide/architecture-services.md

 <code-example header="src/app/hero-list.component.ts (constructor)" path="architecture/src/app/hero-list.component.ts" region="ctor"></code-example>

 When Angular discovers that a component depends on a service, it first checks if the injector has any existing instances of that service.
-If a requested service instance doesn't yet exist, the injector makes one using the registered provider and adds it to the injector before returning the service to Angular.
+If a requested service instance does not yet exist, the injector makes one using the registered provider and adds it to the injector before returning the service to Angular.

 When all requested services have been resolved and returned, Angular can call the component's constructor with those services as arguments.